-Majoring in psychology helps students learn to explore and analyze human behavior and mental processes.
+Majoring in psychological science helps students learn to explore and analyze human behavior and mental processes.
 It provides a base for a variety of academic and professional fields, such as psychological research, counseling, clinical psychology, social work, business and industry, medicine, human resources, and law.

-As a psychology major, you’ll gain a solid foundation in psychological concepts and theories, statistics, and experimental design.
+As a psychological science major, you’ll gain a solid foundation in psychological concepts and theories, statistics, and experimental design.
 You’ll also choose from advanced seminar and lab courses.
 Topics include sensation and perception, child and adolescent development, personality theories, human memory and cognition, and mind, brain, and behavior.

-Depending on your interests, you can elect to focus in one of four tracks in applied psychology:
+Depending on your interests, you can elect to focus in one of six tracks in applied psychology:

 - Child and Family Studies